all2066/CursoPOOUber/README.md

 ## Introduction
 This project is the result of a practice about Object Oriented Programming.
-Classes, objects, properties, methods, abstraction, polymorphism, inheritance and encapsulation are the main topics of this project.
+#### main topics of this project:
+* Classes
+* Objects
+* Properties
+* Methods
+* Abstraction
+* Polymorphism
+* Inheritance
+* Encapsulation

 ## Technologies
 * Java
 * PHP